izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 30 | Course Reviews
+In addition to filling out your Middlebury course review, [please fill out the anonymous course review here](https://forms.gle/w4BtSVkMBmfeEiuk8).
+I intend to teach this class again in the future (and I hope to keep teaching in general!) and your feedback is deeply appreciated.

 ### January 25 | Wisdom and/or Madness of Crowds by Nicky Case
 In class tomorrow we'll be learning about information cascades and diffusion through a network.
 The _best_ way (in my opinion) to think about these concepts is through Nicky Case's [Wisdom and/or Madness of Crowds simulation](https://ncase.me/crowds/).
 So, we'll spend a bit of time in class playing with their website!